 Lack of Sleep

-Insufficient sleep is the leading cause of excessive daytime sleepiness, or hypersomnia.
-Sleep requirements vary among individuals and across the lifespan.
-The National Sleep Foundation recommends 7 to 9 hours of sleep nightly for adults aged 18 to 64, and 7 to 8 hours for seniors aged 65 or older.
-Unfortunately, many Americans do not get enough sleep.
-According to a study published in the March 2011 issue of "Morbidity and Mortality Weekly Report," 35 percent of U.S. adults report getting less than 7 hours of sleep nightly, on average.
-Insufficient sleep can lead to daytime sleepiness and tiredness, and contribute to serious, long-term health problems.
+The need for sleep varies for individuals and across one's life span.
+While recommendations by the National Sleep Foundation state that 7 to 9 hours of sleep may be appropriate for adults, many Americans report routinely not getting enough sleep.
+According to a study published in the March 2011 issue of "Morbidity and Mortality Weekly Report," 35 percent of U.S. adults said they got less than 7 hours of sleep a night on average.
+Inadequate sleep duration can lead to daytime sleepiness, as well as long-term health problems.